premsingh4github/crud-generator/README.md

 By default, the generator will attempt to append the crud route to your *routes.php* file.
 If you don't want the route added, you can use this option ```--route=no```.

 By default, the generator will attempt to create the migration file.
-If you don't want the create migration file , you can use this option ```--migration=no```.
+If you don't want to create migration file , you can use this option ```--migration=no```.

-*If necessary, run migrate command and include the route for your crud as well.*
+If you choose not to run migrations  automatically , run migration command.*

 ```